GreihMurray/DPIAdjust/README.md

 Has not been tested for gaming so it may or may not work for that

 Higher modifiers tend to result in chunkier mouse movement though this can be offset to a degree with lower wait times

+Execution can be halted to pressing ctrl + q at anytime (May need to hold the buttons for a bit so the program can register it properly)